AndreasG11/MAE224/Lab-To-Do-List.md

 - ~~Matlab/Photon `getTone()` function is acting weird, investigate!~~

-- **_Terminal Block for all circuit connections (motor, flowmeters, etc)_**
+- ~~Terminal Block for all circuit connections (motor, flowmeters, etc)~~

 ## Lab3: Boundary Layers

-- Pick final pressure transducers and order them pronto!
+- Do we have enough pressure transducers of the right range?

-- Add a pre-test with TA/Mike approval before going into wind tunnel
+- ~~Add a pre-test with TA/Mike approval before going into wind tunnel~~

 - ~~Update lab manual accordingly~~

-- PCB for stepper motor/pressure transducer.
-Photon plugs directly into powered board.

 ## Lab 4: Airfoil and Cylinder

-- Check range of airfoil tunnel Pitot transducer, might be to low at 0.1PSID
+- ~~Check range of airfoil tunnel Pitot transducer, might be to low at 0.1PSID~~

-- **_Add pressure transducer to cylinder and multiplex new inputs_**
+- ~~Add pressure transducer to cylinder and multiplex new inputs~~

 - ~~Determine range of new pressure transducers pronto!~~

+- ~~Photon code for measuring pressures/AoA~~

-- Make sure Matlab code works with cylinder and airfoil.
+- Matlab code to output surface normal positions needed!

-    * Specific code needed for on-board photons, make sure to test!

 ## Lab 5: Wind Turbine